 The plan currently uses mortality tables that vary by age, and health status (i.e. disabled and healthy).
-The current mortality rates are based on published tables and based on studies that cover significant
+The current mortality rates are based on published tables and based on studies that cover significant portions of the U.S. population.
+The healthy mortality rates also contain a provision to reflect future mortality improvements.

-The actuarial assumptions used in the December 31, 2018 valuation were based on the results of an actuarial experience study for the period January 1, 2010 through December 31, 2014.
+The actuarial assumptions used in the December 31, 2019 valuation were based on the results of an actuarial experience study for the period January 1, 2010 through December 31, 2014.

-Schedule of Changes in Total Pension Liability Law Enforcement Officer's Special Separation Allowance June 30, 2019 c.
+Town of Belhaven, North Carolina Schedule of Changes in Total Pension Liability Law Enforcement Officers' Special Separation Allowance June 30, 2020 c.
 Supplemental Retirement Income Plan for Law Enforcement Officers

-2019
+2020

-Beginning balance \$ 118,954
+Beginning Balance \$ 122,709

-Service Cost 8,792
+Service Cost 8,179

-Interest on the total pension liability 3,759
+Interest on total pension liability 4,467

-Changes of benefit terms -
+Changes in benefit terms -

 Differences between expected and actual experience in the

-measurement of the total pension liability (2,872)
+measurement of total pension liability 4,560

-Changes of assumptions or other inputs (5,924)
+Changes in assumptions or other inputs 4,983

 Benefit payments -

 Other changes -

-Ending balance of the total pension liability \$ 122,709
+Ending balance of total pension liability \$ 144,898